How to Blend Layers in Photoshop

 How to Blend Images Together with Photoshop

 Let’s take a look at three of the most useful ways to blend images together, as presented in the above video courtesy of Photoshop Essentials.

 Each one will give you different results and will present different challenges.
-I’ll walk you through all three and then you can use the method that suits you best, or you can use all three of them when you’re doing a more complex composite.
+I’ll walk you through all three and then you can use the method that suits you best, or you can use all three of them when you’re working on more complex composite photography ideas.